 A view has one or more layers associated with it.
 To properly visualize model data in a LuciadLightspeed view, each model is placed in a LuciadLightspeed layer.

 Your choice of view type determines the layer type you need to use.
 To create layers in a GXY view, you need to use GXY layers.
 To create layers in a Lightspeed view, you need to use Lightspeed layers.
-However, adapters are available that enable you to combine GXY and Lightspeed technology.

 For more information about the differences between GXY and Lightspeed views, refer to Deciding between a GXY view and a Lightspeed view.